KevinGrantLee/python-time-tracking/README.md

 ```
 python generate_figures.py
 ```
-Currently the code generates a histogram of daily time per topic, a pie chart of total time per topic, and a weekly time histogram.
+Currently the code generates a histogram of daily time per topic, a pie chart of total time per topic, a weekly histogram, and a calendar heatmap (looks like the github contribution graph).